bharadwajanup/Xinu/Assignment3_report.md

 3)No preemption
 4)Circular wait.

+Yes.
 With this protocol, deadlock is unlikely to happen as the processes can starve but will not satisfy all the conditions required for a deadlock...